Armenian Americans: Media

+Print

 The first Armenian-language newspaper in the US, named Aregak (Արեգակ, "Sun"), was published in Jersey City in 1888.
 Over 300 newspapers have been published since then.
 Today, numerous Armenian newspapers (both in Armenian and English) are published throughout the country.

-Asbarez (Ասպարէզ, "Arena") is the only daily, published in Los Angeles since 1908.
-Hairenik (Հայրենիք, "Fatherland") is published since 1899 in Boston.
-Both are affiliated with the Armenian Revolutionary Federation.
-Other notable weeklies include The Armenian Weekly, Armenian Mirror-Spectator, Nor Hayastan (Նոր Հայաստան, "New Armenia"), The Armenian Reporter.
+Armenian Revolutionary Federation-affiliated newspapers include the bilingual Oragark, published in Los Angeles, California; and the English language The Armenian Weekly and Armenian language Hairenik, both published in Watertown, Massachusetts.
+The bilingual Asbarez, also published in Los Angeles, is published by a splinter organization.

+Social Democrat Hunchakian Party-affiliated newspapers include the bilingual Massis, published in Pasadena, California.

+Armenian Democratic Liberal Party-affiliated newspapers include the bilingual Nor Or, published in Altadena, California; and the English language The Armenian Mirror-Spectator and Armenian language Baikar, both published in Watertown, Massachusetts.

+Non-partisan newspapers include the English language The California Courier, published in Los Angeles, California; and the Armenian language Nor Hayastan, published in Glendale, California.

+Television

+The Armenian Revolutionary Federation-affiliated Horizon Armenian TV launched in 1989 as the first 24-hour Armenian television network in America.

+Since 2013, USArmenia TV has been based in Glendale, California.
+The station features Armenian language sitcoms, reality television and news broadcasting.

 Traditions

-Armenian cuisine, and Middle Eastern cuisine in general, is popular among Armenian Americans.
-A number of restaurants function in the Los Angeles area and other locations with high concentration of Armenian-Americans.
-Zankou Chicken, a family-owned chain of Armenian and Middle-Eastern fast casual restaurants within the Los Angeles area, is among the most famous Armenian restaurants.
+Armenian cuisine, and Mediterranean cuisine in general, is popular among Armenian Americans.
+A number of restaurants function in the Los Angeles area and other locations with high concentration of Armenian Americans.
+Zankou Chicken, a family-owned chain of Armenian, Mediterranean and Middle Eastern fast casual restaurants within the Los Angeles area, is among the most famous Armenian restaurants.

-Tens of amateur Armenian folk dance ensembles have been founded in the United States in the last decades.
+Tens of amateur Armenian folk-dance ensembles have been founded in the United States in the last decades.

 Homenetmen, an Armenian Revolutionary Federation-affiliated sports organization, is very active in the United States, also engaged in scouting.
 The Western US branch of Homenetmen holds the Navasartian Games in the Los Angeles area every summer since 1975.
 Today, it brings together more than 6,000 athletes from 300 teams, 2,000 scouts.
 More than 35,000 people come to watch the event.

+Discrimination

+In 2023, the Consumer Financial Protection Bureau (CFPB) found that Citi unlawfully discriminated against Armenian Americans and treated them like criminals.
+The regulator ordered Citi to pay a fine of $25.9 million.